 If you have one, use the notched straight edge to verify the fretboard is still flat AFTER fret installation.
 If you don't have a notched straight edge, use the regular straight edge to see if the first 5 frets are low.
 There's a chance if the slots were tight the neck could be slightly back bowed.
-Adjust the truss rod if necessary.
+Adjust the truss rod if necessary to get the neck as straight as possible.